 Even though he is back on his feet once again, the fosterers notice that he hardly barks and smiles.

-Thinking that he should spend his finals days in a more suitable home, they approached CDAS to help Louis find a new family.
+Thinking that he ought to spend his remaining days in a more suitable home, they approached CDAS to help Louis find a new family.

-Activists at CDAS have compiled a ‘bucket list’ for Louis that they hope his new owners can help him tick off.
+Activists at CDAS have also compiled a ‘bucket list’ on Louis’ behalf that they hope his new owners can help to ‘tick off’.

 - A home